Blackburn Rovers prospect given green light to head out on loan

 Blackburn Rovers have loaned goalkeeper Nick Michalski to Bamber Bridge, as announced by their official club website.

 Blackburn Rovers have given the stopper the green light to head out the exit door on a temporary basis to get some experience under his belt.
-He has been loaned out for the first time in his career as he looks to boost his development.
+He has been loaned out for the first time as he looks to boost his development.

 Michalski, 17, was handed his first professional contract by the Championship side back in March and is being tipped for a bright future at Ewood Park.
 He was on the bench for the first-team a couple of times last season against Millwall and Plymouth Argyle.